 The Search for Cleaner Makeup Alternatives

-Once I began reading ingredient labels and finally figuring out what was inside my makeup, I decided to get rid of my Naked2 palette.
+Once I began reading ingredient labels and finally figured out what was inside my makeup, I decided to get rid of my Naked2 palette.
 I found natural eyeshadows by Alima Pure, Antonym, and Kjaer Weis that I absolutely adored.
 But the one which offers the most satisfaction, when compared with the Naked2 palette, is the Laid Bare Eye Palette by Lily Lolo.

 The Eyeshadow Upgrade, from Lily Lolo